Introduction

 HeLa cells were grown at 37C with 5% CO2 in DMEM (Life Technologies, UK) supplemented with 10% FBS (Sigma-Aldrich) and 1% Penicillin/Streptomycin.
 Melanoma (M2) cells were grown in MEM with Earle’s salts (Life Technologies, UK) supplemented with 10% of an 80:20 mix of newborn calf serum: FBS, and 1% Penicillin/Streptomycin.
 One day before the experiments cells were trypsinized (Trypsin-EDTA, Life Technologies), transferred from tissue culture flasks into glass bottom tissue culture dishes (Willco Wells, The Netherland).
 Prior to experiments, the medium was replaced with Leibovitz L-15 (Life Technologies, UK) supplemented with 10% FBS.

-To visualise the cytoskeleton and nucleic acids, we established previously described stable cell lines: HeLa histone mRFP LifeAct GFP, HeLa LifeAct-Ruby, HeLa MRLC and M2 LifeAct-Ruby using retroviruses and lentiviruses.
+To visualise the cytoskeleton, the membrane, and the nucleus, we used previously described stable cell lines: HeLa histone mRFP LifeAct GFP, HeLa LifeAct-Ruby, HeLa MRLC-GFP, HeLa CAAX-GFP and M2 LifeAct-Ruby established using retroviruses and lentiviruses.
 These were maintained with appropriate selection antibiotics (1mg/mL G418 and/or 250 ng/mL puromycin).

 Cells were routinely tested for the presence of mycoplasma using the mycoALERT kit (Lonza).
 None of the cell lines in this study were found in the database of commonly misidentified cell lines maintained by ICLAC and NCBI Biosample.